rloutlaw/JavaSDKDocs/outlawSDKDocs/intellij.md

 ## Set up authentication

-Register your application with Azure Active Directory so your app can read and modify resources in Azure.
-This example uses the [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2) , but you can also [create the service principal via the web portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
+Register your application with Azure Active Directory so your app can view (but not update) your resources in Azure.
+This guide uses the [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2) , but you can also [create the service principal via the web portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).

 ### Create a service principal

-Create a service principal to let your application authenticate with without directly using your account.
-Service principals let you authenticate apps without directly using user accounts and identities.
+Create a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects#application-registration) to authenticate your application.

-2. Log in using the Azure CLI 2.0 with `az login`.
+Service principals let you set application access separate from user accounts and identities.

-3. List the subscriptions for your account with `az account list`.
+1. Log in using the Azure CLI 2.0 with `az login`.
-4. Select the subscription for your service principal to access with `az account set --subscription <subscription name>`.
+2. List the subscriptions for your account with `az account list`.
-5. Create the service principal with `az ad sp create-for-rbac -n "AzureMgmtDemo" --role contributor --output json`.
-Copy the output from this command to a safe place as it has information you'll need to use to authenticate your app with Azure.
+3. Select the subscription for your service principal to access with `az account set --subscription <subscription name>`.

-### Authenticate with a credential file
+4. Create the service principal with `az ad sp create-for-rbac -n "AzureMgmtDemo" --role reader --output json`.
+Keep the output from this command to a safe place as it has information you'll need to use in the next step.

-In this example we will create a properties file with the service principal information and use that to authenticate our app.
+### Create the credential file

-Create a properties file in your Maven project in IntelliJ that you can use to authenticate your application using the service principal credeentials.
+Create a properties file with the service principal information from the previous step.
+This file will be passed to the Azure management API to authenticate our app.

-Right-click the **src/main/resources** folder and select **New** > **File**, enter *auth.propeties* in the **Enter a new file name:** field, then select OK.
+Right-click the **src/main/resources** folder in the **Project** view.
+Select **New** > **File**, enter *auth.propeties* in the **Enter a new file name:** field, then select **OK**.

 Enter the following text into this properties file: